 Get more details on this report - Request Free Sample PDF

-Browse key industry insights spread across 260 pages with 263 market data tables & 42 figures & charts from the report, Electric Ship Market Size, By Power Source (Electric, Hybrid), By System (Energy Storage, Power Conversion, Power Generation, Power Distribution), By Operation (Manned, Autonomous), By Platform (Commercial, Defense), By End-Use (Line Fit, Retro Fit), COVID-19 Impact Analysis, Regional Outlook, Growth Potential, Price Trends, Competitive Market Share & Forecast, 2020 – 2026” in detail along with the table of contents:
+Browse key industry insights spread across 260 pages with 263 market data tables & 42 figures & charts from the report, “Electric Ship Market Size By Power Source (Electric, Hybrid), By System (Energy Storage, Power Conversion, Power Generation, Power Distribution), By Operation (Manned, Autonomous), By Platform (Commercial, Defense), By End-Use (Line Fit, Retro Fit), COVID-19 Impact Analysis, Regional Outlook, Growth Potential, Price Trends, Competitive Market Share & Forecast, 2021 – 2027” in detail along with the table of contents:

 Innovations in power conversion systems for electric ships

 The power conversion segment will showcase 11% growth rate through 2027.
 Industry participants are focusing on launching technically advanced power conversion systems to improve product offerings.

 Growing demand for electric ships in the defense segment

 The defense segment captured more than 3% of the electric ship market share in 2020 led by the increasing partnerships between market players and defense agencies.
 For instance, in October 2021, Rolls-Royce announced a strategic partnership with the Indian Navy for the development of electric warships.
 Similarly, in June 2020, General Electric announced to provide a propulsion drive-train and High-Voltage system (HV) for the U.S. Navy’s first fully electric warship.

 Supportive government policies for EVs in APAC will enhance the market revenue